EMT-Basic

 Open House

-While attending an Open house is not mandatory, we highly recommend it!
+While attending an Open house is not mandatory, we highly recommend it.

 You may attend either the in-person Open House or the virtual option.
 Each one has it's benefits and you get to select which one is best for you.

-Attend Open House
+Attend the In-Person or Online Open House

 Gather Documents & Complete Prerequisites